tarantool/doc/doc/book/box/limitations.rst

     :ref:`slab_alloc_maximal <cfg_storage-slab_alloc_maximal>` (with a metadata
     overhead of about 20 bytes per tuple, which is added on top of useful bytes).
     By default, the value of ``slab_alloc_maximal`` is 1,048,576.
-To increase it, specify a larger value when starting the server.
+To increase it, specify a larger value when starting the Tarantool instance.
     For example, ``box.cfg{slab_alloc_maximal=2*1048576}``.

 .. _limitations_slab_size: